EBISPOT/grebi/README.md

 * Cliques of equivalent nodes are merged into single nodes
 * Cliques of equivalent properties are merged into single properties (and for ontology-defined properties, the [qualified safe labels](https://github.com/VirtualFlyBrain/neo4j2owl/blob/master/README.md) are used)

 The primary output of the pipeline is a [property graph](https://docs.oracle.com/en/database/oracle/property-graph/22.2/spgdg/what-are-property-graphs.html) for [Neo4j](https://github.com/neo4j/neo4j).
-The nodes and edges are also loaded into [Solr](https://solr.apache.org/) for full-text search and [RocksDB](https://rocksdb.org/) for id->object resolution.
+The nodes and edges are also loaded into [Solr](https://solr.apache.org/) for full-text search and sqlite for id->compressed object resolution.